Wong Kiew Kit's Home Page

 Wahnam Taijiquan Tai Chi Chuan

-In many ways the lessons shown in the video clips here are the most important in Taijiquan.
-First they show the participants smiling from their heart and entering Tao.
-Then the participants enjoy a chi flow, followed by learning the fine points of various stances.
+In many ways the lessons shown here are the most important in Taijiquan.
+The participants smile from their heart and enter Tao.
+Then they enjoy a chi flow, followed by learning the fine points of various stances.
 These lessons set the hallmarks of Wahnam Taijiquan, which is a training of mind and energy for good health, vitality, longevity, mental freshness, combat efficiency and spiritual joys.

 Wahnam Taijiquan Tai Chi Chuan

-The exercises show in the video clips here are not just for stretching leg muscles.
-They are chi kung exercises for leg flexibility as well as general flexibility.
-Hence they are called the art of flexibility.
+The exercises here are not just for stretching leg muscles.
+They are chi kung exercises for flexibility.
 As chi kung, they have other benefits too.
 For example, after performing one, more or all of the exercises below, a practitioner may go into chi flow and enjoy its relevant benefits, like overcoming pain and illness and increasing vitality.

 Wahnam Taijiquan Tai Chi Chuan

 Moving forward in a straight line with toes pointing and knee bending straight ahead not only causes knee injuries but also exposes the exponent to risky attack during combat.
-The correct way of moving forward is, of course, to follow what generations of Taijiquan masters have done, and is described in Taijiquan principles like "differentiating yin-yang", "starting from the back leg", "rotating the waist" and "rotating the knees".
-Course participants relive these Taijiquan footwork principles.
+The correct way of moving forward is described in Taijiquan principles like "differentiating yin-yang", "starting from the back leg", "rotating the waist" and "rotating the knees".

 Wahnam Taijiquan Tai Chi Chuan

 If we follow Taijiquan footwork principles like moving from the back leg and rotating the waist, will we be slow in combat?
 Yes, if we remain at the beginners' stage.
 In fact, at the beginning we purposely move slowly so that we can perform the necessary steps correctly.
-But once we are fluent with the steps, we can move very fast.
-We can be very fast not just by increasing our speed, which will come about naturally as we become familiar with the movements, but also by reducing the size of our movements and the number of steps.
+But once we are fluent with the steps, we can move very fast by reducing the size of our movements and the number of steps.

 Wahnam Taijiquan Tai Chi Chuan